linusghanadan/chesapeake-bay-nutrient-pollution-python/README.md

 ### Central Question

-Over the ten years that followed the onset of new regulations, what linear trends best capture how average nitrogen and phosphorus concentrations have changed in the Chespeake Bay?
+Over the ten years that followed the onset of new regulations in 2010, what linear trends best capture how average nitrogen and phosphorus concentrations have changed in the Chespeake Bay?

 ### Summary of Analysis